MicNow27/roam-ready/README.md

 ## Still To Do

 - [ ] Error handling for empty fields in login / signup form
 - [ ] Sort out routing with home page vs landing page
+- [ ] NG-Zorro drop down items are blue on hover
+- [ ] Add location to activity form
+- [ ] Alert box for cancelling form
+- [ ] Add a calendar